 Start your day each morning with three deep breaths.
 During sleep, your blood flow slows down.
-Taking these deep breaths will help jump start your circulatory system and get the blood flowing with a boost of oxygen that helps increase alertness.
-If you feel yourself feeling tired throughout the day, simply take three deep breaths to continue kick starting your blood flow.
+Taking these deep breaths will help jump-start your circulatory system and get the blood flowing with a boost of oxygen that helps increase alertness.
+If you feel yourself feeling tired throughout the day, simply take three deep breaths to continue kick-starting your blood flow.

 How often do you rely upon energy drinks and supplements?

-Taking vitamins each morning that also contain chromium will help prevent drops in energy and even balance you blood sugar.
+Taking vitamins each morning that also contain chromium will help prevent drops in energy and even balance your blood sugar.
 Pantothenic acid, also known as vitamin B5, aids in the function of adrenal glands.
 Pyridoxine, more commonly known as B6, helps in the production of serotonin.
 This will help balance your moods and enhance your alertness.